facebook/rocksdb/tools/advisor/README.md

 ### Sample output

-Here, a Rocksdb logs based rule has been triggered:
+Here, a Rocksdb log-based rule has been triggered:

 ```shell
 Rule: stall-too-many-memtables